lazcanogaston/html5bootcamp/README.md

 5. Check some ReactJS's [Test utilities](https://reactjs.org/docs/test-utils.html).

+6. Check the [Getting Started with Redux](https://egghead.io/courses/getting-started-with-redux) video series, to understand the basic concepts of this state container.

 **Extra reading**

 * [Full guide on ReactJS](https://scotch.io/tutorials/learning-react-getting-started-and-concepts).

 * Readings on lifecycle methods: [React Lifecycle Methods- how and when to use them](https://engineering.musefind.com/react-lifecycle-methods-how-and-when-to-use-them-2111a1b692b1), [Understanding the React Component Lifecycle](http://busypeoples.github.io/post/react-component-lifecycle/)

 **Practice**